The project awards are officially known as the INNOVATE NZ Awards of Excellence.

 So now what?

 If you are interested in entering the INNOVATE Awards, go ahead and familiarise yourself with a few of the documents below.
-We've created a quick overview of the awards in our "Helpful Guidelines" document to get you started.
-After that, read through the full T&Cs in our G62 Guideline.
+We suggest you read through the full T&Cs in our G62 Guideline.
 The G62 details out what information should be covered in your written submission along with terms, conditions, and requirements to entry.

 In general, our INNOVATE Awards will follow this rough timeline: revised guidelines posted sometime between November and January.
-Entry forms are due usually around February or early March.
-The entry form simply gives us a heads up on the number of projects we could expect and to see if we need to source any specialist judges to ensure the quality standards are maintained well.
 The final submission is due usually in mid to late March.
 Judging takes place from April to July with the winners being recognised at our annual Awards Gala Dinner in late July or early August.

 If at any time you have questions, reach out to a member of the ACENZ staff.